DocsWriting Studio › Split editor (side-by-side) + multi-tab

 Behaviour after split

-- The right half's format toolbar is slightly compact (same B / I / S / H1-3 / lists / quote / link / table / undo but no ⋯ more)
+• Both halves use the same full format toolbar (B / I / S / H1-3 / lists / quote / table / undo, plus the ⋯ More menu)

 Uses